 See below for information about JUC's campus policies and services.

-JUC will provide a pillow, blankets, and towels for your use during the academic year.
-JUC can provide flat sheets but not fitted sheets.
-Therefore, you may choose to bring your own set of twin XL sheets and pillow case.
+JUC will provide a pillow, pillow cover, pillowcase, fitted sheet, duvet, and quilted blanket for your use.
+If desired, you may choose to bring your own set of Twin XL sheets.
 It is your responsibility to wash your own linens.
 Please use the campus linens only inside of your room.

 Water from the taps at JUC and from drinking fountains in Jerusalem is safe to drink, but it does not contain fluoride like water in the U.S. Our interior courtyard has a drinking fountain with cold water.
 Water and ice are also available on the beverage counter in the dining hall, and bottled water is available in the Oasis.
 Remember that water is a precious commodity in the Middle East, so if you have any extra, please use it prudently (e.g. to water a plant).

 Because the electrical current in Israel is 220 Volts, 50 Hertz Frequency, it is important to check the requirements of all of your electronic items before using them here.
 You will need to use a voltage converter or transformer if your electronic items handle only U.S. electrical requirements (110 Volts, 60 Hertz), and you will need a plug adapter for the Israeli plug type (H).
 These will also be available for purchase in Israel if you prefer.

 Converter: A converter actually converts the 220 Volts, 50 Hertz power to the electrical current and frequency required by your appliance(s).
 Many converters come with a wattage range or Low/High selector switch.
 This is because certain appliances, such as hair dryers or straighteners, are heavy (high) power users and others, such as razors, are low power users.

 Adapter: An adapter does not convert the power but allows you to use your appliance plug to adapt and fit the Israeli power supply plug – type H.